MillaKar/IoT-perusteet/README.md

     Burglary alarm:
       Detects motion with PIR-sensor, alerts when motion is detected.
     Interrupt:
+      Measures reaction time, led goes off randomly and user presses the button attached to the board.
+LCD-screen shows reaction time.
     Lcd-screen
     Led on by pressing button
     Optimized blink